Health and Travel Alerts Learn More Left arrow

 Edinburgh Castle

-The formidable Edinburgh Castle, sprawling over Castle Rock, is one of the most famous in the world, offering an unforgettable real-life history lesson for travelers.
+The formidable Edinburgh Castle, sprawling over Castle Rock, is one of the most famous castles in Europe.
+It offers an unforgettable real-life history lesson for travelers.

 Like many Scottish castles, Edinburgh Castle is built on the site of a former fortress that had stood here long before the oldest part of the existing structure was built in the 12th century.